John Francis Campbell: Early life

 John Francis Campbell was born on Islay on 29 December 1821 to Lady Eleanor Charteris (1796–1832), eldest daughter of Francis Wemyss Charteris Douglas, and Walter Frederick Campbell of Islay (1798–1855), MP for Argyll.
 Campbell was a descendant (great-great-great-grandson) of Daniel Campbell of Shawfield who had bought Islay from the Campells of Cawdor, for £12,000 in 1726.
+His upbringing meant he was a fluent speaker of Gaelic.

 Campbell was his father's heir, but creditors forced the island of Islay into administration, and the family left in 1847.
 After his father's death he was known as Campbell of Islay, even though the island had by then been sold.

 Education and early career

 Campbell was educated at Eton and the University of Edinburgh.

-He was called to the bar at the Inner Temple 1851, and appointed private secretary to the Lord Privy Seal in 1853.
+He was called to the bar at the Inner Temple 1851, and appointed private secretary to George Campbell, 8th Duke of Argyll, the Lord Privy Seal, in 1853.
 He was assistant secretary to the General Board of Health in 1854, he became secretary to the Trinity House Royal Commission of Lighthouses in London 1859.
 In 1861 he was Groom of the Privy Chamber.

 Celtic studies

-Campbell was known as an authority on Celtic folklore and of the Gaelic peoples.
+Campbell was known as an authority on Celtic folklore and the culture of the Gaelic peoples.